Jinjang MRT station

 The Jinjang MRT station is a mass rapid transit (MRT) station in the township of Jinjang, Kuala Lumpur, Malaysia.
-It is one of the stations on the MRT Putrajaya line.
+It is one of the stations on the MRT Putrajaya Line.

 The station began operations on 16 June 2022 as part of Phase One operations of the Putrajaya Line.

 Location

-The station is located at the junction of Jalan Kepong and Segambut Bypass.
+The station is located at the junction of Jalan Kepong and the Segambut Bypass.